-Some snakes, on the other hand, are venomous – meaning they inject their venom into their prey.
+Some snakes are venomous – meaning they inject their venom into their prey.

 The good news is that almost all snakes routinely kept in captivity are nonvenomous!
 Unlike the most venomous snakes, this means they lack toxin glands and the ability to inject a toxin into their prey.